What is a Research Rationale: Definition, Process and Examples

 “While numerous studies have explored the influence of Shakespeare’s works on theatre, there is a significant gap in research regarding his impact on contemporary cinema.
 This study seeks to examine how modern filmmakers reinterpret Shakespearean themes to comment on current social and political issues.
 By focusing on adaptations of Hamlet and Macbeth in recent films, this research will contribute to a deeper understanding of Shakespeare’s enduring relevance in modern popular culture.”

-Here’s another example of a research rationale, this time focused on the field of philosophy:
+Here’s another research rationale example, this time focused on the field of philosophy:

 “Although many scholars have examined the role of existentialism in French literature, few have explored its impact on post-war Italian writers.
 This research will investigate how Italian authors like Cesare Pavese integrated existentialist themes into their work, offering a new perspective on the cross-cultural influence of existentialism in post-war Europe.
 The study aims to contribute to a broader understanding of how philosophical movements shape national literatures in the aftermath of conflict.”